Remote diagnosis & remote robot surgery

 Telemedicine is defined as the remote diagnostics of a patient via a remote doctor or physician, using both video and audio technology.
 Instead of visiting a doctor's office or hospital in person, with telemedicine, you can discuss symptoms, medical issues, and experiences with a healthcare provider in real time using video.

-The other issue is that many of these patients are in remote areas where the only form of internet connectivity is via a cellular network.
-A single cellular network connection could prove unreliable and not provide enough bandwidth for video for such procedures.
-This includes audio, signals for monitoring the vital signs, and for any return control signals that are used for robotic control or other machine controls.
+Another challenge is that many of these patients reside in remote areas where the only available internet connectivity is through cellular networks.
+However, relying on a single cellular network connection can be unreliable and may not offer sufficient bandwidth for video transmission in such critical procedures.
+This also includes transmitting audio, monitoring vital signs, and facilitating the return control signals necessary for robotic control.

 The Zao technology from Soliton is designed to solve the issues of reliable connectivity for video and other control signals needed for telesurgery and telemedicine.
 It can bond together multiple cellular operators as a single highly reliable connection on a single mobile device.
 It optimizes video and other IP related control signals based on the available bandwidth, even if the cellular signal becomes low and unreliable.
 But most defining of this technology, is that the Zao X technology has a video latency of less than 100ms over multiple 4G connections.
 This is from camera to monitor and includes all encoding and decoding that is required of a video live stream.
 With 5G this delay could be reduced even further.